shaofengzeng/SuperPoint-Pytorch/README.md

-# SuperPoint-Pytorch
+# SuperPoint-Pytorch (A Pure Pytorch Implementation)
-SuperPoint: Self-Supervised Interest Point Detection and Description: A Pure Pytorch Implementation
+SuperPoint: Self-Supervised Interest Point Detection and Description

 # Thanks
 This work is based on: